 - Sleep Issues

-Are the needles sterilized, one-time use, and what are they made from?
+Are the needles sterilized or one-time use?
+What are they made from?

-Yes, the needles are sterilized and are one-time use.
-They are normally stainless steel but can also be made from gold.
+Yes, all Chinese acupuncture needles are sterilized and one-time use only.
+They are typically stainless steel but can also be made from gold.

 How deep do the needles go?

-Needles are inserted at varying depths and angles depending on the location on the body and the desired effect.
+Needles are inserted at varying depths and angles depending on the location of the body and the desired treatment effect.